 A03 - The Local Feed

 Not family.
 This comes later, with all its depth and weight and water.
-These are neighbors.
-The merchant two stalls over.
-The person you see every morning whose name you half-know.
-The information that moves through the space between you: fast, light, unreliable, essential.
+These is everyone in the immediate environment.
+It used to be: the village, swarms of kids, the dogs, corners and fields.
+Everyone you know and face you have seen around.
+The static, the air, the gossip, the say what is now.
+It is fast, light, unreliable, essential, made up, true, told and forgotten and remembered.
 This is the third arena.
 The first time the individual reaches beyond itself into the daily social fabric of being alive among others.

 The agora.

 Every ancient Greek city was built around one.
-Not the temple, not the palace - the marketplace.
-An open space at the center of everything where the functions of daily life happened simultaneously and in the same location: commerce, politics, gossip, philosophy, justice, festival.
-Merchants set up stalls at dawn.
-By midday citizens were debating policy.
-In the afternoon a philosopher was questioning a fishmonger about the nature of truth while someone else was spreading a rumor about the archon's wife.
-All of it in the same dust, the same noise, the same air.
+An open space at the center of everything where the functions of daily life happened simultaneously and in the same location: fish, philosophy, gossip, and a good old death sentence.
+The same dust, the same sun, the same air.

 The word itself split in two directions: agorázō - I shop.
 Agoreúō - I speak in public.
-Buying and speaking.
-Commerce and discourse.
-The same root, the same space, the same act of showing up and participating in the daily exchange.
+Showing up, doing things, in the midst of everyone else.

 Gemini rules it.
 Mercury rules Gemini.